UntitledModGame/umg-mods/lootplot.s0/_planning/A25/A25_sprint.md

 (Put sfx in StretchableButton direclty?)

+- Apple pie: Randomizes shape of item

+- payment for robostreamer

 - Nerf prism, backwards-loan, and ESPECIALLY round-timer
 - Nerf compass? (its SOOO fun to use tho) (maybe reduce earnings to $0.5?)